-Will County Generating Station has 12 groundwater monitoring wells, 11 of which have been polluted above federal advisory levels based on samples collected between December 13, 2010 and June 27, 2017.
-Groundwater at this site contains unsafe levels of boron, sulfate, manganese, arsenic, molybdenum, antimony, nitrite and selenium.
+Will County Generating Station has 12 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between December 13, 2010 and December 06, 2019.
+Groundwater at this site contains unsafe levels of boron, sulfate, manganese, molybdenum, arsenic, antimony and selenium.

 In October 2012, Midwest Generation entered into a Compliance Commitment Agreement with the Illinois Environmental Protection Agency (IEPA) to address violations of groundwater standards at Will County Generating Station.
 Among other requirements under this agreement, the ash ponds at the site were not to be used as permanent disposal facilities, two of the site s four ash ponds would be closed, one ash pond would have to be re-lined, and the facility had to apply for and establish a Groundwater Management Zone and an Environmental Land Use Control designation for portions of the site.